ava-labs/avalanche-docs/docs/overview/getting-started/avalanche-platform.md

 Assets**.
 A smart asset is a representation of a real-world resource (for example, equity, or a bond) with sets of rules that govern its behavior, like "can’t be traded until tomorrow" or "can only be sent to US citizens."
-The [X-Chain API](../../apis/avalanchego/apis/x-chain.md) supports the creation and trade of Avalanche Native Assets.
+The [X-Chain API](../../apis/avalanchego/apis/x-chain.md) supports the creation and trade of Avalanche Native Tokens.

 One asset traded on the X-Chain is AVAX.
 When you issue a transaction to a blockchain on Avalanche, you pay a fee denominated in AVAX.